|

 Located

-arriving by road might be somewhat surprised to be greeted by a giant pink
+road might be somewhat surprised to be greeted by a giant

 depicting a strong Khmer influence. |